 Undergraduate emphases: BS in Health Education and Promotion— Community Health and Health Science; BS in Human Movement Science—Exercise Science, Pre-Physical Therapy, and Physical Education Teaching

 Full details of the learning objectives, assessment plan, student outcomes and evidence of continuous improvement for these programs of study can be found at khs.usu.edu/assessment/index.

 Undergraduate Programs of Study

-The Kinesiology and Human Services Department offers undergraduate programs of study designed to prepare USU students for successful careers in one of three areas: Health Education and Promotion, Human Movement Science, or Parks and Recreation.
+The Kinesiology and Health Science Department offers undergraduate programs of study designed to prepare USU students for successful careers in one of three areas: Health Education and Promotion, Human Movement Science, or Recreation Administration.
 Preparation is accomplished through well-rounded, rigorous course requirements.

 USU students are served by an extensive elective lifetime-skill activity course program.
 The number and diversity of courses encourages students to increase their lifetime participation skills and enjoy opportunities, creativity, and expression.
 Students may also achieve and maintain a high level of personal fitness and adopt a proactive lifestyle conducive to health and well-being.

 Undergraduate students interested in health, physical education and recreation research are encouraged to assist faculty members with grant writing, data collection, data analysis, and report writing.
 Additionally, students can assist faculty members with submissions of scholarly presentations and articles.